auth0/docs/articles/quickstart/webapp/java/_includes/_login.md

 ./gradlew clean appRun
 ```

 After a few seconds, the application will be accessible on `http://localhost:3000/`.
-Try to access the protected resource <a href="http://localhost:3000/portal/home" target="_blank">http://localhost:3000/portal/home</a> and note how you're redirected by the `Auth0Filter` to the Auth0 Login Page.
-The widget displays all the social and database connections that you have defined for this application in the <a href="$manage_url/#/" target="_blank">dashboard</a>.
+Try to access the protected resource <a href="http://localhost:3000/portal/home" target="_blank" rel="noreferrer">http://localhost:3000/portal/home</a> and note how you're redirected by the `Auth0Filter` to the Auth0 Login Page.
+The widget displays all the social and database connections that you have defined for this application in the <a href="$manage_url/#/" target="_blank" rel="noreferrer">dashboard</a>.

 ![Auth0 Universal Login](/media/quickstarts/universal-login.png)